icaruseu/mom-ca/README.md

 ### Prerequisites

 - A server with docker installed.
-While windows should be possible it is preferrable to use a Linux server or the [Windows Subsystem for Linux (WSL2)](https://docs.docker.com/docker-for-windows/wsl/).
+While Windows should be OK it is preferrable to use a Linux server or the [Windows Subsystem for Linux (WSL2)](https://docs.docker.com/docker-for-windows/wsl/).

 ### Build configuration